testthedocs/rakpart/docs/index.md

 title: Rakpart - Documentation Quality Assurance - TestTheDocs
-description: TestTheDocs Rakpart - A collection of checks which help to improve the quality of technical documentation.
+description: TestTheDocs Rakpart - A collection of checks which help to improve the quality of technical documentation the DocOps way.

 # Documentation Quality Assurance

+Building, maintaining and continually improving documentation by doing *Docs As Code* the DocOps way.

-**Rakpart** is a collection of checks which help to improve the quality of technical documentation.
+**Rakpart** is a collection of checks which can help to improve the quality of technical documentation.

-Explain better what is is and why it is called Rakpart.

 ---

 ![Header picture](_static/ci-graph-round.png)

-Run the locally as container, as githook or with your editor

-## Overview
+## Outline

+All **Rakpart** checks are designed with CI/CD (Continuous Integration and Continuous Delivery) pipelines in mind (*Docs As Code*).

+Although all checks work local, too.

+Running the checks a part of your Git Workflow (Git hooks for example) is an excellent way to get started!

 ### Markdown